BlackBrix/STM32duino-bootloader/README.md

 ----

-the following readme.md is the original one from the original repo mentioned above
-but is outdated / obsolete in some of the listed points (I will mark these later with a ~~strikethrough~~)
-(see this explanation as well: --> https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki/stm32duino-bootloader )

 I forked this repo to make a bootloader binary for a new board with
 * STM32F103VET6 (512kB Flash / 64kB RAM / 100pin)
 * no "Maple USB reset hardware"